arjunsatarkar/srtfilter/README.md

 - [x] Parse SRT
 - [x] Make CLI tool modular
 - [x] Add filter for breaking lines
-- [ ] Parse timecodes and allow arithmetic with them
+- [x] Parse timecodes into their numeric components
 - [ ] More filters?
 As and when use-cases emerge